AndrinML/MiniConvNet/README.md

 ### Ideas
 A first thought was to try out a simple fully connected two-layer network.
 The first layer flattens the input image and connects it to a dense fully connected 256 neurons layer.
-Which then is connected to a fully connected 10 neurons layer.
+Which then is connected to a fully connected 10 output layer.

 After some experiments this network was clearly showing signs of overfitting and was not robust.
 So, I tried a more sophisticated way.
 The main structure is following AlexNet's [2] proposal.
 The "MiniConvNet" network consists of three blocks, where the last two block are composed of two successive convolutions.
 The convolution layers are initialized with random noise, to give the optimizer a better start.
-A dropout layer is put after every block to counteract overfitting.
+A dropout layer is added after every block to counteract overfitting.
-Additionally, I used data augmentation and different optimizers and compared the results in the table below.
+Additionally, I investigated the use of data augmentation and different optimizers.
+The results are compared in the table below.

 ### Experiments
 The fully connected network reached a training accuracy of ~80% and testing accuracy of less than 50% after 10 epochs.